xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

    On the page that opens you will find the attributes defined for the class you have selected.
 (If there are no attributes, you will need to {% link "add" ref_kEKoAxJB %} them first.)

 2. Choose to create the attribute you require or edit an existing one.
-(We are going to need an attribute named "Color".
-We don't have such an attribute, so we will have to create it.)
+(We are going to need an attribute named "Color", so the screenshot below demonstrates how we are creating it.)
    When configuring the attribute, enable the **Use color swatches** option:
    ![xc5_swatch_apparel_class_use_swatches.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/xc5_swatch_apparel_class_use_swatches.png)